5004-SEA-Fa24-Geeng/final-project-final-project-7/README.md

 ### Example Workflow

 1. Browse available batters with command line: `player show all`
-2. Filter for high OBP hitters and sort with OPS with command line: `player filter OBP >= 0.380 sort OPS`
+2. Filter batter for OBP and sort with OPS with command line: `player filter OBP >= 0.380 sort OPS`
-3. Add players to your lineup with command line: `player add Juan Soto`
+3. Add 9 players to your lineup with command line: `player add Juan Soto`
 4. View your current lineup with command line: `player show lineup`
 5. Exploring all computer team with command line: `computer show teams`
 6. Select a computer team with command line: `computer select dodgers`
 7. View available pitchers with command line: `computer show dodgers`
+8. Filter pitcher for rotation and sort with strikes with command line: `computer filter rotation == 1 sort strikes`
-8. Add specific pitchers with command line: `computer add Clayton Kershaw to 1`
+9. Add 1 starter and 2 relievers to the pitcher lineup with command line: `computer add Clayton Kershaw to 1`
-9. Run a simulation with command line: `simulate`
+10. Run a simulation with command line: `simulate`
-10. Run multiple simulations to a file with command line: `simulate -n 5-o results.txt`
+11. Run multiple simulations to a file with command line: `simulate -n 5-o results.txt`

 ### Player Team Commands